-I’m a member of Kaiser Permanente’s Child Abuse Services and Prevention team, and at our meeting last week I heard a statistic that rattled me: only 5% of child sexual abuse is perpetrated by a stranger.
+At a meeting of Kaiser Permanente’s Child Abuse Services and Prevention team I heard a statistic that rattled me: only 5% of child sexual abuse is perpetrated by a stranger.
 The rest?
 Committed by a person the child knows and may have been taught to trust.
 Coaches, teachers, tutors, neighbors, relatives, and babysitters, who have access to our kids, have power over them that’s often used for great good, but sadly, can also be used to harm.

 Yes, let’s keep our kids safe from stranger danger.
 And let’s also turn our focus to helping them respond when an adult they know acts inappropriately toward them.

 To explore how we can talk to our kids about this distressing topic, I asked Dr. Michele Evans, a fellow Kaiser Permanente pediatrician and an expert in child abuse prevention, for advice.

 Dr. Evans explained that the earlier you begin these conversations with your children, the better.

 - Encourage open communication in your family about all topics.

 - Be willing to answer any question you’re asked, including those about sex and sexuality.

 - Answer in an age-appropriate, matter-of-fact fashion, giving simpler answers to younger children.

 Teach children they can talk with you about anything.
 Set the standard that if they tell you the truth, you can decide together what the solution or consequence will be.
 You want to make a child comfortable telling you anything – even if someone else may have told them they’d get in trouble.
 In general, a good policy is, “We don’t keep secrets in our family.”